 Marsha Daughenbaugh doesn’t ride bicycles — she rides horses.
 The third-generation rancher in rural Routt County, Colorado, works the meadows just outside the county seat of Steamboat Springs.
 Decades ago, her grandfather started, and she still runs, the Rocking C Bar cattle ranch here.

-So, even she found herself looking on with wonder early this summer when she played host to more than 200 Lycra-clad cyclists in her backyard.
+So, even she found herself looking on with wonder early this summer when she played host to more than 200 Lycra-clad cyclists with their full sus mtbs in her backyard.
 The farmyard was filled with their dust-encrusted bikes leaning on machinery sheds and the white-painted wood fencing that surrounds the livestock pens.
 The riders, meanwhile, stretched out beneath towering old-growth shade trees, swapping stories with each other but, also, with ranchers and ranch hands from the community.

 Daughenbaugh’s shady backyard has become the meeting place for two deeply entrenched, deeply passionate communities that are more often finding themselves running into one another.
 Recent trends in the biking industry are encouraging riders to move off the blacktop and onto gravel roads, bringing them into contact with ranchers and farmers in ways they haven’t before.